udoprog/musli/benchmarks.md

+# Benchmarks and size comparisons

+> The following are the results of preliminary benchmarking and should be
+> taken with a big grain of 🧂.

-Summary of the different kinds of benchmarks we support:
+Summary of the different kinds of benchmarks we support.

 - `primitives` which is a small object containing one of each primitive type and a string and a byte array.
 - `primpacked` Tried to achieve the same goal as `primitives`, but with a packed layout to support certain zerocopy libraries.